PirateCodeWeb3/primary-pfp-contract/faq.md

 The primary PFP contract neither save PFPs nor asking approvals for PFPs, so it's not audited.

 User just need one transaction to register primary data onchain like delegate.cash.

+You can use delegate.cash or warm.xyz wallet to set primary PFP, which risk 0 for your NFT.